Catlike Coding

 Shadow Keywords

-First, Shadows uses three arrays for setting global shader keywords.
+First, Shadows uses four arrays for setting global shader keywords.
 Let's change these to also work with GlobalKeyword instead of string.

 static readonly GlobalKeyword[] directionalFilterKeywords = {